Push HTML to GitHub. Sutrena handles the forms. That is the whole stack.

 </body>

 </html>GitHub Pages: free for public repos.
 Private repos need a paid GitHub plan (Pro at $4/month).
 Sutrena Free: $0/month for 10 projects.
-Sutrena Builder: $9/month for 50 projects, 5,000 submissions per form.
-Sutrena Pro: $29/month for 200 projects.
+Sutrena Pro: $29/month for 100 projects and unlimited submissions.
 Total: $0/month with a public repo.
-Scale to Builder ($9/month) or Pro ($29/month) when you need more.
+Scale to Pro ($29/month) when you need more.

 GitHub Pages is not for commercial use.
 Their Terms of Service say so.
 If you are building something that makes money, use Cloudflare Pages instead -- it is also free and explicitly allows commercial projects.